Aker Stadion: Attendance

 The stadium has hosted more than 10,000 spectators 39 times, including the international game between Norway and Saudi Arabia, which attracted 13,114 spectators.
-Molde FK has attracted such attendance thirty-four times in Eliteserien, of which thirteen have been against Rosenborg BK and eight in derbies against Aalesunds FK.
-In addition, two high-attendance matches have been played in Champions League and one in the Norwegian Cup.
-The all-time record dates from the 1998 derby with Rosenborg BK, which was followed by 13,308 spectators.
+Molde has attracted such attendance thirty-four times in Eliteserien, of which thirteen have been against Rosenborg and eight in derbies against Aalesunds.
+In addition, two high-attendance matches have been played in the Champions League and one in the Norwegian Cup.
+The all-time record dates from the 1998 derby with Rosenborg, which was followed by 13,308 spectators.

-The highest average attendance at Aker Stadion over a league season was 9,817, set in the 2011 season.
-The lowest average attendance at Aker Stadon came in the 2004 season, when an average of 5,554 spectators watched each game.
+The highest average attendance at the Aker Stadion over a league season was 9,817, set in the 2011 season.
+The lowest average attendance at the Aker Stadon came in the 2004 season, when an average of 5,554 spectators watched each game.

-The following list includes the attendance for Molde FK during the home domestic league matches.
+The following list includes the attendance for Molde during the home domestic league matches.
 It excludes cup and UEFA tournaments.
 In 2007, the club played in the 1. divisjon.
-The table includes average, minimum and maximum attendance, in addition to the attendance rank among the top-league teams.
+The table includes average, minimum, and maximum attendance, in addition to the attendance rank among the top-league teams.